alfa-yohannis/org.vaultage.demo.game.monetisation/README.md

-# org.vaultage.demo.game.monetisation
+# Rock-Paper-Scissors
 A demo game that uses Vaultage and Ethereum